How to Level Up Your Trading with VWAP

 AVWAP Strategies & Examples

 You can also introduce percentage-based AVWAP band offsets to create a margin of error around the primary AVWAP line.
 If you’re creating an automated trading strategy, these margins of error can help you avoid narrowly missing price moves.
+To further assist traders, alerts can be set on any of these lines, the AVWAP or its corresponding percentage bands, by right-clicking on the line of choice and choosing the ‘Create an alert at this line’ option.

 In addition to these bands, you can create: